High Cookie

-High Cookie is a South Korean web series written by Kang Han, directed by Song Min-yeop, and starring Nam Ji-hyun, Choi Hyun-wook, Kim Mu-yeol and Jung Da-bin.
+High Cookie is a South Korean streaming television series written by Kang Han, directed by Song Min-yeop, and starring Nam Ji-hyun, Choi Hyun-wook, Kim Mu-yeol and Jung Da-bin.
 It aired on U+ Mobile TV from October 23 to November 23, 2023, every Monday to Thursday.
 It is also available for streaming on Netflix Korea.

 Synopsis

 The series is about an elite high school being engulfed by a mysterious homemade cookie that makes desires come true with just one bite.
 However, having more than one cookie can cost one their life.
 After Choi Soo-young (Nam Ji-hyun)'s sister falls prey to the cookie and goes into a coma, she pretends to be a student at Jeonghan High School to find the antidote as well as the Chef, the maker of the cookies.